beyarkay/genghis/README.md

 git clone https://github.com/beyarkay/genghis.git
 ```

-3. `init.sh` will give the files in `genghis/` the correct permissions, and add a job to your crontab:
+3. `init.sh` will give the files in `genghis/` the correct permissions, and add a job to your crontab.
+You need to pass
 ```
-./init.sh
+./init.sh KNXBOY001
 ```
 4. Now, you need to get someone else who's already setup to add you to their `node/ports.txt`.
 Have them run this command:
 ```